OanaIgnat/coding_practice/data_science/README.md

     - Very effective for **high dimensionality** problems
     - Able to deal with **complex relations between variables**, non-exhaustive category sets
     - Powerful **tuning options to prevent over- and under-fitting**

+### Unsupervised (unlabeled data):
+- [x] K-means
+- [x] Hierarchical clustering

+### Semi-supervised (in between):
+- Semi-supervised learning uses both tagged and untagged data to fit a model
+- In some cases, such as Alexa’s, adding the untagged data actually improves the accuracy of the model
+- In other cases, the untagged data can make the model worse

+- **Self-training** uses a model’s own predictions on unlabeled data to add to the labeled data set.
+    - You essentially set some threshold for the confidence level of a prediction, often 0.5 or higher, above which you believe the prediction and add it to the labeled data set.
+    - You keep retraining the model until there are no more predictions that are confident.

 ## Multimodal Methods:
 - [x] LXMERT